Ricardo-Cerqueira/Unit-Testing/Readme.md

 These are some exercises made in the early process of my QA automation journey.

-Some information may be outdated..
+Stryker reports for mutation also avaiable.

-.
+Some information may be outdated.

 # How to prepare the environment?

 ```shell